 However, this striking sandstone manor house has a long and fascinating history.
 It was featured in the Domesday book in 1086 and remodelled numerous times over the centuries, with many original 16th and 17th century features still visible.
 You can only visit the house on a guided tour, so be sure to book in advance to avoid disappointment.
 But it’s the romantic valley gardens surrounding the house which are the real draw.
 They are Registered Grade-II, and are considered one of the most important and distinctive gardens in the country.

-September 2020 Update: Mapperton House remains closed, but the gardens are now open Saturday to Thursday.
-The Coach House Cafe is also open on weekends.
+October 2020 Update: Mapperton House remains closed, but the gardens and cafe are now open Sunday-Thursday from 11am-5pm (cafe from 11am-3pm)

 Max Gate, Dorchester